 These options may not be feasible for everyone, but if they are an option for you, they can help reduce your maternal fatigue.
 You may feel like you need to be on top of everything – but this is a difficult time, and try to remember to cut yourself some slack!
 While you're recovering, especially in the first few weeks, you may want to consider having groceries or meals delivered to your house.

-- Did you know in addition to offering a mom postpartum and breastfeeding support, a Postpartum Doula can help with errands, light housework, and taking care of other family members’ needs?
+- Did you know in addition to offering a mom postpartum and breastfeeding support, a Postpartum Doula can help with errands, light housework, and take care of the mom and other family members’ needs?